avatarnewyork/dockerenv_mysql/README.md

 * You must be starting with a blank database (both master and slave).
 If you have existing data, mysqldump and then import it after the new master/slave setup.
 * you must be using percona56
 * the master db name is db in the yml file and the slave can be anything else.
-* you must setup volumes for both master AND slave (outside normal dockerenv)
+* you must setup and mount volumes for both master AND slave (outside normal dockerenv)
+* you must link the slave to the master (see links in example below)
 * you must set the following environment varibles (SERVER_ID can be anything but master / slave must be different):
   * Master DB
     * SERVER_ID: 1